Walapalam/VisuaLit-Flutter_2.0/docs/android-storage-migration.md

 ## Troubleshooting

 - If downloads fail, check network permissions and connectivity.
-- If imports don’t appear in the Library, confirm the files are valid .epub and try re-importing.
+- If imports don't appear in the Library, confirm the files are valid .epub and try re-importing.
 - On Android 13+, ensure READ_MEDIA_AUDIO is granted when scanning audiobooks via MediaStore.
+- **If books show "File not found" errors**: This can happen with books imported before the permanent storage fix.
+Re-import the book using the file picker to copy it to permanent storage.